-Yes, there will be an upgrade fee to get the new features available in Nitrate.
-If you purchase FilmConvert after April 6 2019, you will receive a free upgrade to Nitrate when it becomes available for your platform.
+Yes, there will be an upgrade fee of $89 for FilmConvert owners to get the new features available in Nitrate.

-The Nitrate upgrade will first be available for Adobe Premiere Pro and After Effects on Mac OS and Windows.
+The Nitrate upgrade is currently available for Adobe Premiere Pro and After Effects on Mac OS and Windows.
 We'll be launching the upgrade for additional platforms throughout 2019.

-The plugin versions for Premiere Pro + After Effects, Final Cut Pro X, OFX (DaVinci Resolve, HitFIlm, Magix Vegas etc) and Avid will receive the Nitrate update, for Windows and Mac OS.
+The plugin versions for Premiere Pro + After Effects, Final Cut Pro X, and OFX (DaVinci Resolve, HitFIlm, Magix Vegas etc) will receive the Nitrate update, for Windows and Mac OS.
 The FilmConvert Desktop App and Photoshop plugin will not be updated.

 Yes, the fee for upgrading your Bundle license will always remain the same, so if you use Premiere / AE as part of your Bundle, upgrade your Bundle license now to start using the Nitrate features.